 Biography

-Reshma's research interests include processes for implementing successful marketing alliances; relationship marketing; brand and category management; marketplace learning and integrated marketing communications.
-Her research has been published in the Strategic Management Journal, the Journal of Retailing, the Journal of Brand Strategy, Industrial Marketing Management, the Journal of Public Management and Social Policy, the Proceedings of the American Marketing Association, the Proceedings of the Association for Consumer Research, the Proceedings of the Academy of Marketing Science and various other academic and applied conference publications.
-Reshma is also the co-author of two books, one in the area of Social Media entitled, How to Make Money with Social Media: An Insider’s Guide on Using New and Emerging Media to Grow Your Business, published in 2014, and one in the area of Emerging Markets entitled, Breakout Strategies for Emerging Markets: Business and Marketing Tactics for Achieving Growth, published in 2016.
+Reshma's research interests include marketing alliances; relationship marketing; brand and category management; and integrated marketing communications.
+Her research has been published in the Strategic Management Journal, the Journal of Retailing, the Journal of Brand Strategy, Industrial Marketing Management, the Journal of Public Management and Social Policy, and the Proceedings of several of the top academic marketing associations.
+Reshma is also the co-author of two books, one in the area of Social Media entitled, How to Make Money with Social Media: An Insider’s Guide on Using New and Emerging Media to Grow Your Business, and one in the area of Emerging Markets entitled, Breakout Strategies for Emerging Markets: Business and Marketing Tactics for Achieving Growth.

-Reshma teaches Marketing Strategy, Integrated Marketing Communications and Customer Behavior at both the undergraduate and MBA levels.
-In addition to her teaching and research, Reshma spent 20 years as the faculty advisor to the Goizueta Marketing Strategy Consultancy (GMSC), Goizueta’s flagship experiential learning program.
+Reshma has taught or is currently teaching Marketing Consulting, Integrated Marketing Communications, Marketing Management, Consumer Behavior and Marketing Strategy at both the undergraduate and MBA levels.
+Reshma has won several University-wide and Goizueta awards for her excellence in teaching and been asked to be a keynote speaker at major academic and industry events.
+In addition to her teaching and research, Reshma spent 20 years as the Faculty Lead to the Goizueta Marketing Strategy Consultancy (GMSC), Goizueta’s flagship experiential learning program.
 In this role, Reshma assisted student teams in completing marketing consulting assignments for such companies as: IBM, The Coca Cola Company, HP, Delta, Focus Brands, The Home Depot, CibaVision, GE, Kodak, UPS, Cox Communications, Earthlink, BellSouth, Turner, Motorola, Saab, Porsche, Acuity Brands, Chubb Insurance, and many others.
-As a result of its success, GMSC is now part of Goizueta’s IMPACT360 curriculum.
+As a result of its success, GMSC is now part of Goizueta’s IMPACT curriculum.

 Education